4 semester hours

 In accordance with the LMU Credit Hour Policy, this 4-unit course will require 12 hours of work per week (including the time spent in lecture and lab).

-Occasionally, you may be permitted to work in groups of no more than two students; however, while only one solution set is turned in per group, both students are responsible for understanding all of its content and may be asked at any time for an oral explanation of any solution.
+Occasionally, you may be permitted to work in groups of 2–3 students; however, while only one solution set is turned in per group, both students are responsible for understanding all of its content and may be asked at any time for an oral explanation of any solution.
 Collaboration with other groups is fine but must be limited: you may share ideas and approaches but not solutions.
 You must acknowledge any help received.
 Academic dishonesty may result in expulsion; be certain your work meets the standards set forth in the LMU Honor Code.

 Your final grade will be weighted as follows: